theojulienne/test-newlines/README.md

 --------

 this is just a test of a file
-with some newlines in itto see what happens
+with some newlines in itto see what might go wrong ...
-...